Wesely/RaspPyrebase/README.md

 # RaspPyrebase
-Running Pyrebase on Django with Raseberry Pi 3 - Raspbian
+Running Pyrebase on Django with Raseberry Pi 3 - Raspbian and PYTHON3

 - Create an Firebase project